 - Visual aids in the classroom improve learning by up to 400 percent.

 Recording lectures also is one way to improve learning experience for auditory learners, who can focus on listening closely and processing information during class and then listen to the recording later to take notes on the most important information.

 For students with special learning needs, lecture broadcasts can take the place of notes or low-quality in-class recordings, and improve a student’s ability to learn.
 Providing captions and audio can help students with hearing or visual impairments.

-Exploring lecture captures can enrich both online and in-person learning for students and offer faculty new ways to improve learning and retain students.
+Research has suggested that many students found access to lecture capture to be empowering because it enables them to take control of the learning process.
+Exploring lecture capture can enrich both online and in-person learning for students and offer faculty new ways to improve learning and retain students.